gammasim/containers/dev/README.md

 1. Download from [gammasim-tools container repository](https://github.com/gammasim/containers/pkgs/container/containers%2Fgammasim-tools-dev).
 2. Build a new container from the available Dockerfile.

-## Running a container using the prepared Docker image available from repository
+## Run a container using the prepared Docker image available from repository

 Packages are available from the [gammasim-tools container repository](https://github.com/gammasim/containers/pkgs/container/containers%2Fgammasim-tools-dev).